 ABSTRACT

-This article focuses on the problems of using the comparative method in Church history of the first half of the 20th century.
-Main specifics of this method are shown on the comparison of three non-Catholic Churches: The Evangelical Church of Czech Brethren (Českobratrská církev evangelická), The Czechoslovak (Hussite) Church (Československá církev (husitská)), and The Brethren Church (Jednota českobratrská).
+This article focuses on the problems of using the comparative method in the Church history of the first half of the 20th century.
+The main specifics of this method are shown on the comparison of three non-Catholic Churches: The Evangelical Church of Czech Brethren (Českobratrská církev evangelická), The Czechoslovak (Hussite) Church (Československá církev (husitská)), and The Brethren Church (Jednota českobratrská).
 The comparison of these Churches is based on two attitudes: (a) attitude to the “historical Christianity” (Apostolic Church, World and Bohemian Reformation) and (b) the application of knowledge of the Reformation history in their present.

 All three Churches presented themselves as the best and only heirs to the Bohemian Reformation, demonstrated by their names.
 Hand in hand with this proclamation went nationalist thoughts and slogans.
-These manifestations were typical for a large part of the Czech society in 1918 and shortly after.
-This article presents the introductory part of a research focused on the positions and relations of observed Churches in the specific time frame of 1918–1928.
+These manifestations were typical for a large part of Czech society in 1918 and shortly after.
+This article presents the introductory part of a research study focused on the positions and relations of observed Churches in the specific time frame of 1918–1928.

 Moreover, attention is paid to the relationships between observed Churches, their attitudes to the government of the Czechoslovak Republic, to the personality of Tomáš Garrigue Masaryk, and to the using of Czech nationalism for gaining a better position in the new state.
-In the researched period the numbers of church members grew rapidly, in case of the Czechoslovak Church to 500,000 in five years of its existence, in the Evangelical Church of Czech Brethren to almost 300,000 members.
-With growing numbers of their members grew their influence in the new state, especially more so with the president T. G. Masaryk being a member of one of the researched Churches.
+In the researched period the numbers of church members grew rapidly, in case of the Czechoslovak Church, to 500,000 in five years of its existence, and in the Evangelical Church of Czech Brethren to almost 300,000 members.
+With growing numbers of their members, their influence also grew in the new state, especially more so with president T. G. Masaryk being a member of one of the researched Churches.
 They became co-bearers of the national spirit of the Czechoslovak Republic founded on celebration of the Czech Reformation history.

 Věra